friemen/reactor/README.md

 - There already is a rich set of **combinators** on signals and event sources.

 - Signals can be created by **expression lifting** that works for basic language elements like function application, let and if.

-- The propagation is handled by an **execution engine** that processes *propagation entries* in the topological order of the reactive network, which avoids inconsistencies and allows cyclic dependencies among reactives.

-- The dependencies among reactives form an explicit graph.
+- The dependencies among reactives form an **explicit graph**.
 Updates are made via a push-based approach.

+- The propagation of updates is handled by an **execution engine** that processes *update entries*  in the topological order of the reactive network, which avoids inconsistencies and allows cyclic dependencies among reactives.

 - Event and signal processing can be **passed across threads** and therefore allows for chains with asynchronity.